-Graduation is fast approaching!
-It's time to start thinking about your career and how you're going to attack the job market.
-Did you know that 94% of recruiters and hiring managers are active on LinkedIn, but only 36% of job seekers are?
-(Jobvite Survey)
+Is it time to start thinking about your career and how you're going to attack the job market?
+According to a Jobvite Survey, 94% of recruiters and hiring managers are active on LinkedIn, but only 36% of job seekers are!

-This brief series outlines the best LinkedIn profile tips for recent graduates.
-This first chapter will tap into why it's so important to create and thoroughly complete your profile.
+This series outlines the best LinkedIn profile tips for recent graduates.
+Let's start with why it's so important to create and thoroughly complete your profile.

 Why Does A College Graduate Need LinkedIn